atugman/Cloud-Innovation-Summit-Docker/codelab.md

-The IBM Cloud Security and Compliance Center (SCC) helps customers achieve continuous security and compliance of their on-premises and Cloud resources (including IBM Cloud, Azure, AWS, and GCP).
-The SCC helps customers prevent misconfigurations in their environment that could result in significant fines stemming from violating government regulations.
-In today’s world, security threats are constantly changing, and the SCC helps customers mitigate incoming security threats by ensuring their environment adheres to key security configurations.
+The IBM Cloud Security and Compliance Center (SCC) helps customers like SecureBank achieve continuous security and compliance of their on-premises and Cloud resources (including IBM Cloud, Azure, AWS, and GCP).
+SCC helps prevent misconfigurations in their environments that could result in significant fines stemming from violating government regulations.
+In today’s world, security threats are constantly changing, and SCC could very well help SecureBank mitigate incoming security threats by ensuring their environment adheres to key security configurations.

 ### Collector: